 Life is filled with stress.
-Some of it can be helpful in motivating us into action, but when stress becomes chronic, it can have negative long ranging effects upon the body and mind.
+Some of it can be helpful in motivating us into action, but when stress becomes chronic, it can have negative long ranging affects upon the body and mind.
 Mental conditions that are associated with chronic stress include: anxiety disorders, depression, and substance abuse.
-Chronic stress has been known to effect most every body system.
+Chronic stress has been known to affect most every body system.
 Symptoms of stress in the body can include: skin rashes, high blood-pressure, cardiovascular disease, and gastrointestinal diseases.
 Chronic stress can weaken your immune system, as well as increase the frequency and severity of any current physical, or mental conditions.
 So, with that in mind, here are 10 useful ways you can de-stress.

 10 Ways to De-Stress